 After meeting the above requirements, non-military spouses can receive TRICARE coverage until they are 65 years old.
 At this time, individuals can generally receive Medicare benefits.

 Under the 20/20/15 exception, individuals can be covered by TRICARE for one year after divorce if they:

 The Basic Allowance for Housing (BAH) and the Basic Allowances for Subsistence (BAS) are classified as income during the divorce process.
 As such, they will be taken into account when decisions are made on alimony and child support.

 Our Divorce Lawyers in Orlando Can Advise on the Unique Facts of Your Case

 Military divorces are very unique from other cases.
-At O’Mara Law Group, our Orlando divorce lawyers have the necessary experience these cases require, and we will put that expertise to work for you.
+At O’Mara Law Group, our Orlando military divorce lawyers have the necessary experience these cases require, and we will put that expertise to work for you.
 Call us today at 407-634-6604 or contact us online to schedule a consultation.